XueFuzhao/XueFuzhao.github.io/_pages/about.md

 Personal information
 ------
-Hoppy: basketball, swimming and fitness.
+Personal Hobbies: basketball, swimming and fitness.
 I also enjoy watching movies and listening to music, although I'm a terrible singer. :)
+Another interesting thing is: I have the chance to be Newton's eighteenth generation of students.
+The acadamic family tree is [here](/cv.pdf).
+Looking forward to the day!